FYI can be integrated with digital signature providers Annature, for digital signing.

 Draft - This places the document into Annature as draft, so that you can adjust the message, signing fields and date fields before sending to the client.

-Message - When using Annature, you can also enter a Message that will be included when the client receives the request for signature.
+- Message - If not using a template message, you can enter a custom Message that will be included when the client receives the request for signature.

 - Click Create.